lszymanski7/boilerplate-js/README.md

 ### Prettier
 Prettier is an opinionated code formatter.
 This tool enforces a consistent code style and allows you to define the formatting rules according to your preferences.
 Its use will significantly save your time and energy.

 In this project, there are two commands at your disposal.
-The first allows you to check if all files are formatted.
+The first one checks that all files are formatted.

 ```
 $ npm run prettier:check